 Reusing historic buildings come with challenges and reviving one in New Orleans’ French Quarter was no exception.
 The dilapidated 200-year-old Seignouret-Brulatour House has been reused and preserved while adding the new Tricentennial Wing.
 The 16,000-square-foot renovated museum provides galleries that depict history in the French Quarter, as well as the building’s architectural evolution.
 Recognizing New Orleans’ third millennial, the Tricentennial Wing is a new 15,500-square-foot, three-story building connected to the Brulatour Courtyard that houses three modern gallery spaces, as well as a museum shop and cafe.

-The complex is served by a completely new HVAC system that incorporates both dehumidifiers and humidifiers in the gallery spaces to manage humidity levels and preserve art pieces.
+Tricentennial Wing is served by a completely new HVAC system that incorporates both dehumidifiers and humidifiers in the gallery spaces to manage humidity levels and preserve art pieces.
 To protect artwork and artifacts on display, a pre-action fire system was selected as an added level of protection against inadvertent discharge.